Alvaroguijarro97/ML_Group_Project/README.md

 "Here we should talk about the state of abortion policy in europe in the last couple of years, and see the state of it currently (could use information from the Atlas")

 societal relevance:
 - "Europe Abortion Access Project" argues that their project aims to "improve access to safe and legal abortion care throughout Europe.
-Since we work on a related topic, we can argue the same
+Since we work on a related topic, we can argue the same:
+    - possible real world use: more restricted policy introduced in country A, country B can anticipate an increase of citizens from country B [in certain states] seeking an abortion.
+Social actors can prepare by increase social support for this vulnerable group (i.e. Polish speaking women support networks in Eastern German states, anticipating/estimating effect of stricter Polish policies)
 - Foret and Calligaro (2018): "European Values.
 Challenges and Opportunities for EU Governance" discuss relevance of morality policies "in the institutionalization of the EU as a political order" (from abstract, check on-campus access: https://www.taylorfrancis.com/books/edit/10.4324/9781351037426/european-values-fran%C3%A7ois-foret-oriane-calligaro?refId=61de8daf-e9a8-4437-b02d-adbee4545556&context=ubx)
 - Morality policies as a core of polity´s self-definition (look up source).
 If Schengen allows to bypass national regulation of abortion policies via cross-country abortion travel, that would undermine the effectiveness of national regulation on the issue beyond self-attribution(?) (needs revision, too strongly put)